captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Yup.
 ---
 ## ESTHER:
-He must like you a bunch to give you something so fine.
+He must like you a bunch
 ---
+to give you something so fine.
+---
 ## MAYME:
-What can I tell you, the man got taste, honey.
+What can say,
 ---
+the man got taste, honey.
+---
 ## ESTHER:
-I've only seen fabric like this just once before.
+I only seen fabric like this just once before.
+---
 It's Japanese silk.
 ---
 ## MAYME:
-How'd you know?
+How you know?
 ---
 ## ESTHER:
 It's expensive fabric.
+---
 Very hard to find.
+---
-You see the pictures were embroidered by an imperial artist, he signed it there.
+You see the pictures were embroidered
+---
+by an imperial artist,
+---
+he signed it there.
+---
 He give you this?
 ---
 ## MAYME:
 He say I his gal.
-But this time a little part of me is hoping he telling the truth.
 ---
+Only this time a little part of me
+---
+is hoping he telling the truth.
+---
 ## ESTHER:
-And what about his wife?
+What about his wife?
 ---
 ## MAYME:
 What about her?
+---
 I'm sure she just a sorry gal.
 ---
 ## ESTHER:
+How you know she ain't good?
+---
+That he just saying what you want to hear.
+---
+That his words are a smooth tonic
+---
-How you know she ain't a good person?
-And he just saying what you want to hear.
-That his words are a smooth tonic to make you give out what ain't free.
+to make you give out what ain't free.
+---
 How you know his wife ain't good?
 ---
 ## MAYME:
 I don't know.
+---
 But do it matter?
 ---
 ## ESTHER:
 Yeah it do.
-You ever think about where they go after they leave here?
-Who washes their britches after they been soiled in your bed?
 ---
+You ever think about where they go
+---
+after they leave here?
+---
+Who washes their britches
+---
+after they been soiled in your bed?
+---
 ## MAYME:
 No, I don't actually.
+---
 Why would I?
 ---
 ## ESTHER:
-'Cause there's some poor woman out there waiting, getting up every five minutes, each time a carriage pass the window or a dog bark Who thinks a great deal of her husband, thinks so much of him that she don't bother to ask questions, she just know that there are places that he go that gentlewomen don't belong.
+'Cause there's some poor woman out there waiting,
 ---
+getting up every five minutes,
+---
+each time a carriage pass the window
+---
+or a dog bark.
+---
+Who thinks a great deal of her husband,
+---
+thinks so much of him
+---
+that she don't bother to ask questions,
+---
+she just know that there are places
+---
+that he go that gentlewomen don't belong.
+---
 ## MAYME:
 I don't want to hear it.
-49
 ---
 ## ESTHER:
 She thinks he's playing cards or simply restless.
-But still when the door opens and he lies down next to her, that poor stupid woman don't feel angry, because his body is warm and she ain't alone.
 ---
+But still when the door opens and he lies down next to her,
+---
+that poor stupid woman don't feel angry,
+---
+because his body is warm and she ain't alone.
+---
 ## MAYME:
 What?!
+---
 You troubled because he married?
+---
 They all married.
+---
 You ain't completely clean of this business.
+---
 Truth.
-No, I don't care to think about those women.
-I don't care to think about ' the kind of lives that keep them sitting in their windows, worrying while their husbands —
 ---
+No, I don't care to think about them women.
+---
+I don't care to think about the kind of lives
+---
+that keep them sitting in their windows,
+---
+worrying while their husbands
+---
 ## ESTHER:
 I pity your heart.
+---
 You are the worst sort of scavenger.
-(Lights rise on George and Esther's boudoir.
-George stands in a brand-new suit.)
 ---
 ## MAYME:
-What's the matter with you?
+What's wrong wit you?
 ---
 ## ESTHER:
 I don't feel so good.
 That's all.